 If you've invested in a trade or business in which you don't materially participate and where income or loss flows through to your tax return, remember the passive activity rules.
 Why?
 Passive activity income may be subject to the 3.8% NIIT (see page 11), and passive activity losses generally are deductible only against income from other passive activities.
-You can carry forward disallowed losses to the following year, subject to the same limits.
+You can carry forward disallowed losses, subject to the same limits each tax year.